curvenote/notebooks-in-publishing/02-notebooks-as-jats.md

 :::{.callout-note}

-This is a very rough `DRAFT`, as we get more authors, we can add stonger language like "we recommend" etc. That may have leaked in already.
+This is a very rough `DRAFT`, as we get more authors, we can add stronger language like "we recommend" etc. That may have leaked in already.

 :::